 Gas Fireplace Service is an annual task for chimney sweeps in your area.
-It is recommended or required by all manufacturers of gas burning fireplaces to have yearly service or inspection performed on all gas fireplaces.
+It is required by all manufacturers of gas burning fireplaces to have yearly service or inspection performed on all gas fireplaces.
 Below is a partial list of the items required to be inspected annually by a Certified Chimney Professional.
 To schedule your yearly service call, contact us now!

 Failure to inspect and maintain the gas fireplace or free-standing gas fired heating stove may lead to improper combustion and a potentially dangerous situation.
 We recommend the following procedures be done by a qualified technician.
 This list was taken from Travis Industries products owner’s manual of the 31 DVI Gas burning fireplace insert.
 Yearly the following items should be checked: